zhangzhongnan928/Sign-in-with-NFT-Tapp/README.md

 ## Benefits

 ### For Users
-- **Ownership**: Users own their digital identity in the form of NFTs, providing them with more control over their data and privacy.
+- **Ownership**: Users own their digital identity(asset) in the form of NFTs, providing them with more control over their data and privacy.
 - **Seamless Experience**: Sign in across different websites and platforms with a single NFT, without needing to remember multiple usernames and passwords.
 - **Privacy-first**: Each platform issues its own NFT, ensuring user privacy is maintained across different platforms.
 - **Exclusive Perks**: Users may unlock exclusive content, features, or benefits by holding specific NFTs tied to a platform or ecosystem.